yiyuma/technical-tutorials/Spring/Hibernate.md

       @OneToOne(cascade=CascadeType.ALL)
       @JoinColumn(name="INSTRUCTOR_DETAIL_ID)
       private InstructorDetail instructorDetail;

-      // An Instructor has more cources: One to Many Mapping
+      // An Instructor has many cources: One to Many Mapping
       // instructor is the field name in the class Course
       @OneToMany(mappedBy="instructor",
                 cascade={CascadeType.PERSIST, CascadeType.MERGE, CascadeType.DETACH, CascadeType.REMOVE})